 The Khartoum International Airport is partially re-opened starting July 13 with limited international flights to and from Egypt, Turkey and the UAE.
 Domestic flights are still suspended and all ports and land crossings are also closed indefinitely.
 All arriving must provide details of their travel and undergo self-isolation.
 An official government curfew is in force across South Sudan from 10pm to 6am.
 There are also some restrictions on public transport and inter-state movements.

 Entry to Sweden is allowed for EU citizens and those with Swedish residence permits regardless of the purpose of travel.
 However, on July 2, the Government decided to extend the ban on entry to the EU via Sweden until August 31.
 Apart from citizens from EEA, United Kingdom and Switzerland, also citizens residing in 14 selected countries are allowed to enter Sweden.
 Current countries of exemption: Algeria, Australia, Georgia, Japan, Canada, Morocco, New Zealand, Rwanda, South Korea, Thailand, Tunisia and Uruguay.
-Swedish government lifts advisory against travel to U.K. Government extends travel ban for non-EU residents to 31 October .Movement throughout the country is allowed.
+A temporary ban on entry to the EU via Sweden is in force.
+The Government today decided to extend the entry ban until 22 December 2020.Movement throughout the country is allowed.
 The Swedish government is not restricting domestic travel.

 Entry from EU+ countries is allowed without restrictions, unless a country or region is defined as Covid risk area.
 The list of low-risk countries is updated regularly.
 Those from countries that are defined as "high-risk" will need to quarantine for 10 days.
 It is possible to stop over at one of the Swiss airports, as long as you do not leave the transit zone of the airport and you can prove that you can continue your journey to your destination country.
 Face masks to be made compulsory in Fribourg from 28 August.
 Flights between London City Airport, Zurich resume in October.